hafiza-data/customer-churn-analysis/README.md

 - Writing aggregation queries using GROUP BY
 - Building a complete dashboard from raw data
 - Understanding how business problems are solved using data

+##  Data Source
+- Sample dataset created for analyzing customer churn using SQL and Power BI.